photoprism/photoprism-docs/docs/getting-started/index.md

 !!! tldr ""
     [Our stable releases](../release-notes.md) and [preview builds](updates.md#development-preview) are available as [multi-arch Docker images](https://hub.docker.com/r/photoprism/photoprism/tags) for 64-bit AMD, Intel, and ARM processors.
 Experienced users can [alternatively use the packages](faq.md#installation-packages) at [dl.photoprism.app/pkg/linux/](https://dl.photoprism.app/pkg/linux/README.html) to manually install PhotoPrism on compatible Linux distributions.
 For more installation methods, see our [Getting Started FAQ](faq.md#how-can-i-install-photoprism-without-docker).

-## Roadmap

-Our vision is to provide the most user- and privacy-friendly solution to keep your pictures organized and accessible.
-The [roadmap](https://link.photoprism.app/roadmap) shows what tasks are in progress, what needs testing, and which features are going to be implemented next.

-We have a zero bug policy and do our best to help users when they need support or have other questions.
-This comes at a price, as we can't give exact deadlines for new features.

-Having said that, funding really has the highest impact.
-So users can do their part and [become a member](https://www.photoprism.app/membership) to get their favorite features as soon as possible.

 ## System Requirements

 You should host PhotoPrism on a server with **at least 2 cores**, **3 GB of physical memory**,[^1] and a 64-bit operating system.
 Beyond these minimum requirements, the amount of RAM should [match the number of CPU cores](troubleshooting/performance.md#memory).
 Indexing large photo and video collections also benefits greatly from [local SSD storage](troubleshooting/performance.md#storage), especially for the database and cache files.